WHY YOU SHOULD STOP USING THE WORD EXPAT IN GERMANY

 Perhaps we need a new way to refer to everyone who moves here from a different country.
 Something like ‘international people’ or even just ‘internationals’ is much more fitting and catch-all.
 It’s true that people who move here from different places have different experiences and are treated differently, but labelling people and separating them only foments division.

-Why would you continue to use a word that causes harm and hurt to others?
-The appropriate response is super simple – listen to others, consider their feelings, and just stop using the word.
+Why would you continue to use a word that causes harm and hurt?
+Regardless of your personal opinion, the appropriate response is straighforward – listen to others, consider their feelings, and just stop using the word expat.

 RELATED CONTENT